Skip to content

 The most common kind of unincorporated business is the sole trader (sometimes called a sole proprietorship).
 This legal business structure arises automatically when you engage in any commercial activity as the sole business owner.

 The other common unincorporated business is the general partnership (or unincorporated partnership).
-This requires you to be in a business venture with at least one other person with a common view to sharing in the business’ profits.
+Your business will be classed as a general partnership if you run it with at least one other person with a common view to sharing in the business’s profits.

 It is worth emphasising that there are multiple different types of incorporated businesses.